leachuk/aem-asset-upload/README.md

 # aem-asset-upload
-For bulk uploading of asset files to AEM using a CSV file
+For bulk uploading of asset files to AEM using a CSV file to enable uploading from a local file system.
+Also includes support for bulk metadata mapping using the Assets API via the CSV file.
+A Canto metadata exporter is also provided, which will pre-populate your export CSV file.

 This is a fork of https://github.com/adobe/aio-cli-plugin-aem Which is built with https://github.com/adobe/aem-upload